 My Father, if it be possible, let this cup pass from Me; nevertheless, not as I will, but as You will.”
 (Matthew 26:39)

 David Benner’s teachings are woven right into the fabric of his discussion questions.
-Here’s a short example from his Beyond Belief article I linked to earlier.
+Here’s a short example from his Beyond Belief article (linked to earlier).
 Benner asks his readers to contemplate:

 “Where would trust lead me if I followed my desire to live more fully aligned with the Spirit of Wisdom, who inhabits all of creation and is my truest and deepest self?”

-Mr. Benner offers this question for reflection, right after his article where he laments being asked to explain his beliefs.
-It’s amazing to me that in the wording of just one question, he reveals the unbiblical world-view he refused to share earlier.
+Mr. Benner offers this question for reflection, right after the article where he laments being asked to explain his beliefs.
+It’s amazing to me that in the wording of just one question, he reveals the unbiblical world-view he neglected to share earlier.

 2. WHAT IS DAVID BENNER TEACHING?
 PANENTHEISM.